hybridbrizz/Xp-Goals/README.md

 - 25,000 Strength xp / day on Mondays, Wednesdays, and Fridays
 - Rotate between Runecrafting, Smithing, and Herblore each day starting at 8pm

-Optinally configure the follwing for each skill:
+Optionally configure the follwing for each skill:
 - Target Xp
 - Reset Interval
   - Hourly